-The most difficult thing for Michelle was giving up dairy products, because breakfast without cheese was unimaginable at first.
+The most difficult thing for Michelle was giving up dairy products because a breakfast without cheese was initially unimaginable.
 The usual consumption of baked goods also had to be rethought.
-Nevertheless, from one day to the next, Michelle completely turned her diet upside down.
-The exchange with friends who eat vegan or gluten-free, for example, helped her.
-This is how Michelle's consulting agency 11friends got in touch with Barni & Wilma, because the gluten-free muesli "Jana Banana" is the perfect addition to a healthy athlete's breakfast: “Every morning I eat a bowl of yoghurt with fruit and the gluten-free ''Jana Banana" as a topping '' Muesli," says Michelle.
-Her tip for all muesli fans: “Choose yoghurt and fruit of your choice, add a bit of almond butter and refine your yoghurt with your favorite Barni & Wilma topping.
+Nevertheless, Michelle completely turned her diet upside down from one day to the next.
+Exchanging ideas with friends who, for example, follow a vegan or gluten-free diet has helped her.
+This is how we came into contact with Barni & Wilma through Michelle's consulting agency 11friends, because the gluten-free “Jana Banana” muesli is the perfect addition to a healthy athlete's breakfast: “Every morning I eat a bowl of yogurt with fruit and the gluten-free Jana Banana as a topping ''Granola,” says Michelle.
+Her tip for all muesli fans: “Choose yoghurt and fruit of your choice, add a little almond butter and refine your yoghurt with your favorite topping from Barni & Wilma.
 Because yoghurt in the morning drives away hunger and worries.”
-What Michelle particularly likes about “Jana Banana” is the variety of tastes: “I think the individual components go together so well and give your meal that certain something.
-It was very difficult for me to find a gluten-free muesli that does not only consist of gluten-free oatmeal.
+Michelle particularly likes the variety of flavors about “Jana Banana”: “I think the individual components fit together so well and give your meal that certain something.
+It was very difficult for me to find a gluten-free muesli that didn't just consist of gluten-free oat flakes.
 That’s why I’m glad I don’t have to search anymore.”